sderosiaux/every-single-day-i-tldr/README.md

 - https://www.youtube.com/watch?v=cfekj564rs0 How AMP achieves its speed - Google I/O 2016
 - https://en.wikipedia.org/wiki/List_of_child_prodigies Another world. "built ... a nuclear fusion reactor at age 14"
 - https://www.youtube.com/watch?v=kq3FopGY6Fc Tanishq Abraham at a TED talk.
 "By the age of 9 years, he became the youngest to attend and speak at a NASA conference"
+- http://blog.arungupta.me/docker-container-anti-patterns/ Some classic things to do/avoid when using Docker
+- https://github.com/turbo/js to do fast massive parallel numeric computing, one should use turbojs in a webworker (it uses GLSL,OpenGL Shading Language, GPU oriented!)
+- https://m.signalvnoise.com/lets-chart-stop-those-lying-line-charts-60020e299829 spline charts are lying
+- https://github.com/Jasonette/JASONETTE-iOS create a native app just with json, no code. cool stuff !
+- https://gist.github.com/chtefi/7c9d287c19d69cea18e3ec70a1f6cfaa i wanted to understand a bit more "switchMap" in Rx.
+- http://thedailywtf.com/articles/the-inner-json-effect A funny story about some weird crappy enterprise framework "JDSL" using SVN to do shit.
+Whatever.
+WTF.
+- http://leaverou.github.io/contrast-ratio/ know your color contrast ratio (text vs background) and ensure you got >=AA (WCAG)
+- http://jgthms.com/web-design-in-4-minutes/ nice demo page going to "just text" to a "full" styled body step by step

 # 04-11-2016